-4. Results and discussion
+2. Results and discussion

-As the result of the FE calculation, the damage accumulation and crack initiation processes during the heat load test was assumed as follow:
+Because the damage accumulation and crack initiation processes during the heat load test was assumed as follow, the FE calculations under various conditions were conducted for simulating these processes.

 - (1) During temperature rising term due to heat load, the heat-loaded area was thermally expanded.
 On the other hand, the non-heat-loaded area did not expand in comparison with that.
-As a result, compressive stress was generated in the heat-loaded area. - (2) If the compressive stress of the heat-loaded area reached the yield stress of the VPS-W, plastic deformation occurred in this area. - (3) During the cooling term after stopping the heat load, the temperature of the VPS-W was decreased and thermally shrunk.
+As a result, compressive stress was generated in the heat-loaded area. - (2) If the compressive stress of the heat-loaded area reached the yield stress of the VPS-W, plastic deformation occurred in this area.

+- (3) During the cooling term after stopping the heat load, the temperature of the VPS-W was decreased and thermally shrunk.
 The shrinkage of the heat-loaded area was relatively small compared to the non-heat-loaded area because the plastic deformation occurred in the heat-loaded area during the temperature rising term. - (4) As a result, if the tensile stress, which exceeded the strength of the VPS-W, was generated in the heat-loaded area, the crack initiated in this area.